-Fig. 7.
-The marker for the laser system.
-Our system consists of three key components which are affixed to the paper: SMA(Bio Metal Helix) which serves as an actuator; retro-reflective material which works as a marker; and copper foil which we use as thermal absorber.
+Figure 7: The marker for laser system.
+Our system consists of three key components which are affixed to the paper: SMA(Bio Metal Helix) which serves as an actuator, Retro-reflective material which works as a marker, and Copper foil which we use as thermal absorber.